Johell1NS/StepGenerator/README.md

 To address this problem, the only truly efficient solution was to integrate ArrowVortex into the process.
 Using ArrowVortex, we can find the exact BPM (including variations and rests) and indicate the correct tempo of the song.
 Only after saving the initial `.sm` file with the correct tempo can we launch automatic arrow generation.

----

-### 🎶 Example Song Included!

-For your convenience, the `songs` folder includes an example simfile: **"Walk On Water - Southby, Emily J.sm"**, along with its audio and graphics.

-This song is from NoCopyrightSounds (NCS), a great source for royalty-free music perfect for testing.

-You can immediately see how the generated charts look and play.
-Feel free to use this as a reference or replace the MP3 with your own tunes to create new simfiles!

----

 ## ⚙️ Environment Preparation